Carl Patton: Admission to additional murder

 A month after his trials ended, Patton unexpectedly confessed to a fifth murder: that of Richard Russell Jackson - Marie Jackson Wyatt's first husband - who was shot and killed in Henry County on March 9, 1973.
 He claimed that he had been paid by Marie to carry out this murder, which he committed with the help of Joe Cleveland.
 Following his confession, Patton was extradited to Henry County to stand trial for this case.

 During the proceedings, Patton stated that Marie approached him with the offer of killing Richard in early 1973, claiming that he had been abusive to her.
 He agreed, and on March 9, he and Cleveland lured Jackson to their car, whereupon they drove to a wooded area near Ellenwood.
 Patton then pulled out a .22-caliber pistol and aimed it at Jackson, who fiercely resisted and managed to exit the vehicle.
 He attempted to flee from the men, but Patton and Cleveland caught up to him and gunned him down.

-The trial took a strange when Gladys Elaine Jackson, the victim's daughter, took the stand and thanked Patton for killing her father, much to the surprise of those present.
+The trial took a strange turn when Gladys Elaine Jackson, the victim's daughter, took the stand and thanked Patton for killing her father, much to the surprise of those present.
 She confirmed that both her father and her stepfather had abused her mother, additionally claiming that Fred Wyatt had abused her as well.
-On the other hand, other members of the Jackson family claimed that Mary was a manipulator who wanted insurance money, with one of them, Marie Puckett, claiming that Patton should have been sentenced to death.
+On the other hand, other members of the Jackson family claimed that Marie was a manipulator who wanted insurance money, with one of them, Marie Puckett, claiming that Patton should have been sentenced to death.

 On May 14, 2003, Carl Patton pleaded guilty to killing Richard Jackson, after which he was given another life sentence.
 Marie Jackson Wyatt was never charged for her role in the crimes, as she died in 1988.

 Imprisonment and status

 Following his convictions, Patton was briefly suspected of murdering his daughter Melissa Wolfenbarger, but eventually ruled out as a suspect.
-Wolfenbarger's husband, Christopher, remains a suspect in this case due to the fact that he never reported his wife missing and had a history of domestic violence.
-He claims that had always thought his wife had left him of her own volition, and continues to maintain that he is innocent.
-As Wolfenbarger has never been charged due to a lack of evidence and there have been no other credible suspects, Melissa's murder remains unsolved.
+Wolfenbarger's husband, Christopher, was arrested for Melissa’s murder in August 2024.
+He claims that he had always thought his wife had left him of her own volition, and continues to maintain that he is innocent.
+On August 22, 2025 Wolfenbarger was found not guilty of the murder of Melissa Wolfenbarger.

-As of March 2023, he remains incarcerated at the Dodge State Prison in Chester.
+Patton died in prison in 2024.